-I was part of the Orchestra's re-branding project that included all the company's material.
+I was part of the team that worked on the Orchestra’s re-branding project that included all the company’s materials and touch points.
 Nevertheless, I was the lead and main responsible for its creation and implementation on the digital side.
 This side included the design of the website.

 I did several prototypes to explore and achieve the final result.
-The one on the right side is one example of the discarded options.
-In this example, the moment in which the image is cut is a state in-between that makes the pentagram invisible and the transition a decorative effect.
+The prototype on the right side is of the examples discarded.
+In this example, the moment in which the image is cut is a state in-between that makes the stave invisible and the transition a decorative effect.
 In contrast, the final interaction shows that the in-between state is the standard image.
-The interaction cuts the image with a clear purpose in different pieces to show the pentagram.
+The interaction cuts the image with a clear purpose in different pieces to show the stave.

-The card system included a colour differentiation for the four main categories of the events and a shortcut for reducing friction when buying tickets.
-The system also included a simplified version to be used with news and events.
+The card system includes a colour differentiation for the four main categories of the events and a shortcut for reducing friction when buying tickets.
+The card system also includes a simplified version to be used with news and events.